About Us

 Physical Therapist, Athletic Trainer

-Davis received his Bachelor of Science degree in physical therapy from the University of North Carolina in 1974.
+• Professional/Educational Background: B.S. in Physical Therapy, UNC.
 After graduating from Carolina, he worked as a physical therapist at Danville Memorial Hospital in Danville, Va., from October 1974 to May 1975.
 He began his current tenure on the sports medicine staff at Carolina in July of 1975.

 Kelly Fleming